drduh/macOS-Security-and-Privacy-Guide/README.md

     [Bool] true
 ```

-Alternatively, you can check while the app is running by opening Activity Monitor and adding the "Sandbox" column.
+Alternatively, check by opening Activity Monitor while the application is running and adding the "Sandbox" column.

 All App Store software is required to use the App Sandbox.